-Date: October 8, 2021
+Date: May 4, 2021

-Re: Florida Hurricane Catastrophe Fund Bonding Capacity Analysis for October 2021
+Re: Florida Hurricane Catastrophe Fund Bonding Capacity Analysis for May 2021

-Wells Fargo Securities ("Wells Fargo") is pleased to provide the Florida Hurricane Catastrophe Fund ("FHCF") with our estimate of FHCF bonding capacity for October 2021.
+Wells Fargo Securities ("Wells Fargo") is pleased to provide the Florida Hurricane Catastrophe Fund ("FHCF") with our estimate of FHCF bonding capacity for May 2021.
 On the following pages, please find our estimate of current market tax-exempt and taxable scales and spreads along with our estimate of bonding capacity for the 0-12 and 12-24 month periods.
-Feel free to contact any member of the Wells Fargo team if we can provide additional information or address any questions regarding these estimates.
+Feel free to contact any of the Wells Fargo team if we can provide additional information or address any questions regarding these estimates.

 Wells Fargo believes that conditions in the municipal market are stable and strong fundamentals leave our current capacity estimates in the \$13.0 to \$19.0 billion1 range in combined tax-exempt and taxable bonds over a 24-month time horizon.
-As in our previous bonding capacity estimates, the scales that we provide on the following page for taxable and tax-exempt FHCF bonds, based on market conditions as of October 5, 2021, assume a \$3 billion issuance amortized in discrete \$100 million amounts over 30 years.
+As in our previous bonding capacity estimates, the scales that we have provided for taxable and tax-exempt FHCF bonds, based on market conditions as of April 28, 2021, assume a \$3 billion issuance amortized in discrete \$100 million amounts over 30 years.
 We believe this level of issuance falls well within the market's current capacity for FHCF's debt.